trenki2/trenki2.github.io/_drafts/developing-a-software-renderer-part1.md

 parameters, multi-threaded rasterization and a pixel shader framework that allows us to configure the per pixel operations in a flexible manner to support texture mapping, alpha blending and other stuff.
-These are also topics that will be covered in the comming posts.
+These are also topics that will be covered in the next posts.